Advertisement

 Submit Your Application

-Contact Grinnell Low Rent Housing Authority directly at (641) 236-2611 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Grinnell Low Rent Housing Authority portal.
+Applications are free — never pay to apply.

 After You Apply